sanger-cellular-informatics/Targeton-Designer/README.md

 #applying-ranking-from-the-designer-config-file)),
 4. The column order for the output CSV files.

 Note that, in the Designer config, `stringency_vector` corresponds to 'PRIMER_MASK_FAILURE_RATE' in the [Primer3 Manual](https://primer3.org/manual.html#PRIMER_MASK_FAILURE_RATE).
 This means that a value of 0.1 will apply more stringent settings for the masking algorithm than a value of 1.
+Please also note that, when PRIMER_MASK_TEMPLATE is off,  we recommendd setting the `stringency_vector` to a single "dummy" value (as the `stringency_vector` is currently a mandatory field that always needs to be passed).

 The default configuration can be found in `config/default_designer.config.json` (which should NOT be moved, deleted or edited).
 This file contains the default configuration that will be applied if no user config file is provided.